Esri/geotrigger-faker/README.md

 ## Features

 * Register a new device using a valid ArcGIS Client ID
+* Authenticate as a preexisting device using an ArcGIS Client ID and Refresh Token
 * Send location updates to test existing Geotrigger rules

 ## Instructions